Anne Louise Brillon de Jouy: In popular culture

-Madame Brillon appears in the 1939 children's book Ben and Me by Robert Lawson, about Benjamin Franklin's time in Paris, where she is the subject of an elaborate, humorous full-page illustration.
-However she does not appear in Disney's 1953 Academy Award-nominated animated short film adaptation of the book.
+Madame Brillon appears in the children's book Ben and Me (1939) by Robert Lawson, where she is the subject of an elaborate, humorous full-page illustration.
+She does not appear in the Disney Academy Award-nominated animated short film adaptation Ben and Me (1953).

+Madame Brillon is played by the actress Ludivine Sagnier in the Apple TV+ original limited-run television series Franklin (2024).